mappum/peer-exchange/README.md

 #### `ex.peers`

 An array of connected peers.
-Useful for iterating through peers or getting the number of connections, but mutating this array will cause undefined behavior.
+Useful for iterating through peers or getting the number of connections.

-#### `ex.id`
+#### `ex.networkId`

 The network ID provided in the constructor.